Katia Cardenal: Biography

 In 1984 she graduated as a musical educator from the Escuela de Música de Managua in 1984.
-From 1984–94 she worked in schools as a flute and solfa teacher.
+From 1984 to 1994 she worked in schools as a flute and solfa teacher.
 She has worked with musicians from Norway, Nicaragua, and Sweden but has remained faithful to the songs that inspired her at the beginning of her career.
 In 2004, she started the record label Moka Discos.
 She has performed in Austria, Canada, Chile, Colombia, Costa Rica, Cuba, Czechoslovakia, Denmark, Ecuador, El Salvador, England, Finland, Germany, Guatemala, Honduras, Italy, Luxemburgo, Mexico, Norway, Panama, Puerto Rico, Russia, Spain, Sweden, Switzerland, and the United States.

+She represented Nicaragua in the OTI Festival 1989 with the song "Días de amar" along Salvador Cardenal.
+She represented its country again in the OTI Festival 1990 as a solo artist with "Dame tu corazón" placing second.